 The most direct way of supporting us is by making a donation.
 We make sure that all donations go straight to our projects and their beneficiaries.
 We are more than happy to give you regular updates and details of how your money is spent - please request this when making your donation.

-There are a variety of ways of making donations.
-You can set up a regular direct debit or make a one-off/project-specific donation.
+You can set up a regular direct debit or make a one-off/project-specific donation by clicking Donate

 Wamumbi Orphan Care Foundation have a Natwest bank account set up in the UK to accept donations.
-All donations received securely through Charity Checkout into the UK bank account will be given as grants and transferred directly to Kenya for use in our projects.
-Click on the button below to make a donation today!
+All donations received securely through Total Giving into the UK bank account will be given as grants and transferred directly to Kenya for use in our projects.
+Click on the Donate button to support our work today!

-100% of all donations are used to run our projects with not one penny taken off for administration.
+100% of all donations are used to run our projects.

 If you're based in Africa, Wamumbi Orphan Care have an Equity bank account in Kenya which you can request details of.